Where to Get Soap Making Ingredients (Suppliers by Country)

 In many of my soap recipes, I include a link to where you can buy a relatively small amount of that ingredient.
 Online marketplaces, supermarkets, drug stores, and health food shops are great for getting enough ingredients to make small batches of soap.
 If you want to take up soapmaking as a regular hobby or business, you need to think bigger.

-You can also get outstanding bulk discounts if you buy direct from a manufacturer or bulk oil retailer.
-I know that Bulk Apothecary is a popular choice for wholesale oils in the USA.
+You can also get outstanding bulk discounts if you buy directly from a manufacturer or bulk oil retailer.
+Bulk Apothecary is a popular choice for wholesale oils in the USA.
 They offer sizes from just 14 oz to a 72 drum (420 lbs each) truckload!
-In years past, I used to order bulk oils from a company in the UK called Neat Wholesale.
+In the past, I ordered bulk oils from a company in the UK called Neat Wholesale.
 They’re now owned and operated by Naissance, a fantastic company for sourcing ethical and organic oils.
 There are others out there, too, so do some online research.

 Artisanal Ingredients for Soap Making

 Although more expensive, artisan oils and ingredients could be right for you and your customer base.
-Local rapeseed or olive oil, tallow, and other regional specialties could set your soap apart from the competition.
+Local rapeseed or olive oil, tallow, and other regional specialties could set your soap apart.
 It’s worth checking out local farmers’ markets and chatting to producers about these ingredients.
-While you’re there, check out the fresh produce too.
+While you’re there, check out the fresh produce, too.
 Working with seasonal specialties, you could make a range of soaps that reflect your region.
 Pumpkin soap, goat milk soap, and peppermint soap, to name a few.
 The sky’s the limit when thinking up seasonal variations and ideas.

 Health Food Stores & Ethnic Food Shops

 You can also get small quantities of quality oils from health food stores – sometimes even locally produced.
 Most shops I’ve visited stocked cold-pressed coconut oil and raw cocoa butter.
-You might also find fairtrade shea butter or other unique ingredients to try in your soap recipes.
+You might also find Fairtrade shea butter or other unique ingredients for your soap recipes.
 If you find an unusual oil, you can look for a recipe that includes it.
 Alternatively, check if your favorite lye calculator has it as an ingredient.
-Then you could change or customize a soap recipe to include it.
+Then, you could change or customize a soap recipe to include it.

 Sourcing Natural Soap Colorants

-When it comes to natural soap colorants you can use many spices and even plants from the garden.
-Some of the most vivid colors come from roots and leaves such as Himalayan rhubarb, alkanet root, and annatto seeds.
-You can find soap colorants at ethnic food shops but the best place is through natural fiber dyeing shops.
+When it comes to natural soap colorants, you can use many spices and some plants from the garden.
+Some of the most vivid colors come from roots and leaves, such as Himalayan rhubarb, alkanet root, and annatto seeds.
+You can find soap colorants at ethnic food shops, but the best place is through natural fiber dyeing shops.
 Just ensure that the natural colorant you’re sourcing is pure plant material with no added ingredients.
-If you have a green thumb, you could try growing natural soap colorants though too!
+If you have a green thumb, you could try growing natural soap colorants, though, too!

 Oftentimes, natural colorants will not come with cosmetic ingredient documentation.
-This is the case with Cambrian blue clay and I’ve had a lot of people ask me about it.
-Skincare products meant for the end-user, such as face mask clay cannot be used to make other commercial skincare or soap products.
-They’re fine to use for personal soap making, but you can’t legally include them in soap that you sell to the public.
+This is the case with Cambrian blue clay, and I’ve had many people ask me about it.
+Skincare products meant for the end-user, such as face mask clay, cannot be used to make other commercial skincare or soap products.
+They’re fine to use for personal soap making, but you can’t legally include them in the soap that you sell to the public.

 Where to Buy Essential Oils for Soap Making

-Sourcing essential oil for soap making can involve quite a bit of research.
-First, you need to be able to discern between true essential oils and fragrance oils.
+Sourcing essential oil for soap-making can involve quite a bit of research.
+First, you must be able to discern between true essential oils and fragrance oils.
 You’ll encounter a lot of fake essential oils when shopping on Amazon or eBay, so be cautious and look into the manufacturer.
-In my opinion, MLM essential oils, such as those made by Young Living and DoTerra, should be avoided in soap making.
+In my opinion, MLM essential oils, such as those made by Young Living and DoTerra, should be avoided when making soap.
 They are just far too expensive.

-The amount of essential oil in soap recipes can be quite high, which is why most soapmakers choose to use mid-range essential oils.
-For these, stick with the types stocked with soap making suppliers.
-Often, you’ll have the choice of an organic option too, which will be more expensive but of higher quality.
-Smaller bottles (50-100ml) are great to start with but if you use a lot, you can buy essential oil by the liter or even larger amounts.
-I buy direct from essential oil suppliers as well, and regularly use both Naissance and FreshSkin essential oil (UK companies).
+The amount of essential oil in soap recipes can be quite high, so most soapmakers choose to use mid-range essential oils.
+For these, stick with the types stocked with soap-making suppliers.
+Often, you’ll have the choice of an organic option, too, which will be more expensive but of higher quality.
+Smaller bottles (50-100 ml) are great when making only small batches.
+However, if you’re making a lot of soap, you can buy essential oil by the liter (quart) or even in larger amounts.
+I buy directly from essential oil suppliers as well and regularly use both Naissance and FreshSkin essential oil (UK companies).

-If you’d like a higher quality product, try to get your essential oil direct from the producer.
-You may even have a flower farm in the region that makes fresh hydrosols and essential oil such as lavender, chamomile, and peppermint.
+If you’d like a higher quality product, try to get your essential oil directly from the producer.
+You may even have a flower farm in the region that makes fresh hydrosols and essential oils such as lavender, chamomile, and peppermint.
 Hydrosols are best used in lotion and leave-on skincare, but essential oils are what many natural soap makers use to scent their soap.

 Sourcing Herbs and Botanicals for Soap Making

-I use quite a few homegrown herbs and flowers in my soap recipes — both in the recipes I share here and in the soap I sell.
-Often, they add only decoration but sometimes you can use them for natural color, such as in the case of calendula soap.
-When I grow the plants myself, I know exactly how they lived.
-I don’t spray the leaves with chemicals, there are no toxic contaminants in the soil or the air nearby.
-The provenance is known.
+I use several homegrown herbs and flowers in my soap recipes—both in the recipes I share and in the soap I sell.
+Often, they add only decoration, but sometimes you can use them for natural color, as is the case with calendula soap.
+When I grow the plants myself, I know exactly how they lived, were harvested, and how old they are.
+I don’t spray the leaves with chemicals, and there are no toxic contaminants in the soil or the air nearby.
+I know the provenance of these ingredients intimately.

-Herbs and botanicals are available from a lot of places, from teabags to high-end herbalist supply shops.
-I’d recommend that you choose the best quality that you can get which often means that the product should be certified organic.
-Places I’d recommend getting botanicals is from organic flower and herb farms and herbalist products suppliers.
-Mountain Rose Herbs is the USA is a good option as is Organic Herbal Remedies in the UK.
-You can find a list of many more herbal suppliers here.
+Herbs and botanicals are available from many places, from teabags to high-end herbalist supply shops.
+I’d recommend that you choose the best quality that you can get, which often means that the product should be certified organic.
+Places I’d recommend getting botanicals are from organic flower and herb farms and herbalist products suppliers.

 Sourcing Soap Making Equipment

-For the hobby soap maker, you won’t need very much in the way of dedicated soap making equipment.
-A good immersion blender, goggles, a heat-proof jug, digital kitchen scale, thermometer, and molds are the main items.
-Other things like the stainless steel pan, bowls, spatula, and stainless steel measuring spoons you can use from your kitchen cupboards.
-If you make hot process soap, you can even use your kitchen crockpot for making soap.
-If you’re missing anything, you can easily find it anyplace that sells kitchen items.
-I often buy mine from Amazon or eBay and include product links in my recipes and this piece.
+For the hobby soap maker, you won’t need very much dedicated soap-making equipment.
+A good immersion blender, goggles, a heat-proof PPE jug, digital kitchen scale, thermometer, and molds are the main items.
+To save money, you can safely use stainless steel pans, measuring spoons, and ceramic or glass bowls from your kitchen cupboards.
+You can even use your kitchen crockpot (slow cooker) if you make hot process soap.
+If you’re missing anything, you can easily find a place that sells kitchen items.
+I often buy mine from Amazon or eBay and include product links in my recipes.

-To answer the enduring question, yes, you can use glass, pyrex, and stainless steel pans and tools for both soap making and food.
+To answer the enduring question, yes, you can use glass, pyrex, and stainless steel pans and tools for both soap-making and food.
 However, they must be thoroughly cleaned between uses to avoid cross-contamination.
-So this way the hobby soap maker can save money on buying extra soap making equipment.
+I’d avoid using anything plastic for both soapmaking and food, though.
+It tends to pick up colorants and the scent of essential oils.

-Soap molds come in different styles, and for small batches, I heartily recommend silicone molds.
-You can use the types made for baking, but sometimes they can be pretty flimsy.
-Instead, order silicone molds from specialty soap making suppliers or retailers.
+Soap molds come in different styles, and I heartily recommend silicone molds for small batches.
+You can use the types made for baking, but sometimes, they can be pretty flimsy.
+Instead, order silicone molds from specialty soap-making suppliers or retailers.
 Silicone molds made for soap making, whether loaf or cavity style, are often thicker and reinforced.
 That makes them better for soap.

 Another excellent mold solution is a simple wooden box.
 You can make them to size and then line them with baking/greaseproof paper when you make soap.
-If you’re making large ones, it’s best to construct a wooden mold so that you can remove one side; otherwise, getting soap out can be challenging.
+If you’re making large ones, it’s best to construct a wooden mold so that one side can be taken off—otherwise, getting soap out can be challenging.
 Also, consider the size of a recipe when making your own molds.
-It’s possible to make molds that perfectly fit your ideal soap batch size.
-I also have an ultimate guide to soap molds piece that you can read to get more inspiration.
+Making ones that perfectly fit your ideal soap batch size is possible.
+Here’s more information on soap molds.

 Soap cutters can be as simple as a kitchen knife and cutting board or as fancy as a wire multi-soap cutter.
 To ensure your soap bars are uniform, the best tool to use is a specialty soap cutter.
-The cheapest solution is a miter box and a blade, and I used this set-up when I first started.
-There are soap cutters online too, and some of the best are made by independent sellers on Etsy.
+The cheapest solution is a ruler or miter box with a knife, and I used this setup when I first started.
+I currently use this soap cutter and cut each bar by hand, but for those who want to save time, some cutters cut multiple bars at a time.
+Independent sellers make some of the best, and you can often find them on Etsy.

 Soap Stamps and Packaging

-I stamp my business’s logo on each of the soaps I make for retail.
-It looks professional, adds extra detail, and reinforces that the soap came from Lovely Greens!
-My soap stamp is handmade by a local artisan who has a laser cutter and 3D printer in his garage.
+I stamp my business’s logo on each of the bars I make to sell.
+It looks professional, adds extra detail, and reinforces that the soap came from Lovely Greens.
+My soap stamp is handmade by a local artisan with a laser cutter and 3D printer in his garage.
 I gave him a digital file with my logo, and he was able to create a custom stamp for me.
-I use a rubber mallet to pound my logo into each bar.
-Other than him, the best place that I’ve seen to get your own soap stamp is Etsy.
-Though you might know someone in your area who could custom make one for you too.
+To make the mark, I use a rubber mallet to pound my logo into each bar.
+Other than small local makers, the best place that I’ve seen to get custom soap stamps is Etsy.

 Soap packaging is a question I’m often asked.
-I design my own labels and have them printed professionally on semi-gloss paper.
-The soap boxes I use are paper and come flatpack.
-You can get them from quite a few different suppliers, and a simple google search for kraft soap boxes will give you different options.
-You can also choose to sell your soaps without packaging (I do!) or use another type of eco-friendly soap packaging.
+I design my labels myself and have them printed professionally on semi-gloss paper.
+The soap boxes I use are paper and come flatpack—I fold each one out individually.
+You can get them from quite a few different suppliers, and a simple internet search for kraft soap boxes will give you different options.
+You can also choose to sell your soaps without packaging or use another type of eco-friendly soap packaging.

 One-Stop Soap Making Supplies

-If you’re unsure about where to source your soap ingredients and equipment, stick with a trusted supplier.
+If you’re unsure where to source your soap ingredients and equipment, stick with a trusted supplier.
 These businesses cater to soapmakers and their needs and are a little like supermarkets for soap-making supplies.
-They have a lot of products, some of better quality than others, and are popular with mainstream soap makers – both professional soap makers and DIY hobbyists.
-You can often find reviews on their sites along with recommendations based on customer favorites.
+They have a lot of products, some of better quality than others, and are popular with mainstream soap makers—professionals and DIY hobbyists.
+You can often find reviews on their sites, along with recommendations based on customer favorites.

 The downside is that they probably won’t have artisan-made products.
-They may not even be clear with which of their inventory is considered natural, vegan, or supports another ethical production manner.
+They may not even be clear about which of their inventory is natural or vegan or whether it supports another ethical production method.
 What they will have is a general standard of good products and reliability that you can count on.
-Below are some of the best I know.
+The full list of soap ingredient suppliers by country is at the top of this article.

 Thanks for the information.
 Also, if someone is looking for a supplier in India, then they can check out Soapy Twist.
 Website : https://soapytwist.com/